--If you decide to sell your Debt mutual funds before the period of 3 years, the gains are added to your income and the tax is applicable based on the tax slab you fall under.
-Higher the tax bracket, the higher the tax imposed on your debt mutual funds.
+- If you decide to sell your Debt mutual funds before the period of 3 years, the gains are added to your income and the tax is applicable based on the tax slab you fall under.
+The higher the tax bracket, the higher the tax imposed on your debt mutual funds.

-- If the funds are sold after a period of 3 years, it is treated as long-term capital gains and are taxed at 20% with indexation benefits.
-Indexation helps in inflation of purchase cost and thus reducing the tax implications slightly.
+- If the funds are sold after a period of 3 years, it is treated as long-term capital gains and is taxed at 20% with indexation benefits.
+Indexation helps in the inflation of purchase costs and thus reduces the tax implications slightly.

 Tickertape provides a tax calculator that is highly beneficial in meeting your financial goals.
 Understanding the tax implications before starting your investment journey, gives a clear picture of the range of returns you might be gaining and helps in avoiding unnoticed pitfalls.